DanielCiccy/habitat-du-roi/MODELS_DETAILS.md

 **Comparison of the Two Models**:
 In the current model, communities endure developers’ decisions, facing high financial and social costs.
 With Habitat du Roi®, the territory is proactively managed, integrating the real needs of residents and local capacities for harmonious development.
 Developers participate, but in a balanced role, serving common interests.

-*For the French audience, to reflect the paradigm shift, Habitat du Roi proposes a 'Purchase in Future Completion State.'*
+*For the French public, echoing the reversal of programs offered under VEFA (Sale in Future State of Completion), Habitat du Roi proposes building a model for Purchase in Future State of Completion.'*